RikuNav/iot_project/README.md

      Remember from Hardware explanation that the status of classroom is marked as 'occupied' (with 1) only when it detects both sound and movement.

- Code for connexion, alongside its elxanation in commentry is in the following direction. code_server/index.js
+ Code for connection, alongside its explanation is in the comments at the following direction. code_server/index.js

   </p>

 ## <span style="color: rgb(26, 99, 169);">**Web Page**</span>